Adhi2624/ActionDetection-openvino-inteldevCloud/README.md

 ---

-## 📍IntelDevCloud
+## 📍Intel®DevCloud

-Intel DevCloud for oneAPI is a cloud-based development platform provided by Intel that allows developers to access a diverse range of Intel hardware architectures for testing and optimizing their software applications using the oneAPI programming model.
+Intel® DevCloud for oneAPI is a cloud-based development platform provided by Intel® that allows developers to access a diverse range of Intel hardware architectures for testing and optimizing their software applications using the oneAPI programming model.
 This cloud-based environment is particularly useful for those who want to explore the capabilities of oneAPI, but may not have access to the required hardware locally or want to leverage the cloud's scalability and flexibility.

 <a href='https://consumer.intel.com/intelcorpb2c.onmicrosoft.com/B2C_1A_UnifiedLogin_SISU_CML_SAML/generic/login?entityId=www.intel.com&ui_locales=en'> link for intel dev cloud 🔗</a>